SRCH2/srch2-ngn/documentation/docs-for-review/index.md

 <center>![SRCH2 Android SDK Overview][overview]</center>

 The SDK has a search server that working in the background.
-The user can operate on the *Indexable* interface to build and search the index data.
+The user can operate on the *Indexable* interface to build and search the indexed data.
 The search result can be obtained from the *SearchResultsListener* interface asynchronously.
 The user can also talk to the *SRCH2Engine* interface to control the lifecycle of the background service.